mc-datapacks/en/src/conventions/common_trait.md

 - `id`: internal id of your item, this should not be used outside of your datapack but should be unique within your datapack.
 - `from`: a namespace specifying which datapack is the item comes from.
-- `traits`: an array of traits that you can use to refer to items outside of your datapack.
+- `traits`: a set of traits that you can use to refer to items outside of your datapack.

 We will assume the following syntax is the NBT structure of `/give` command